A couple of weeks ago we published 20 questions about Dorset…

 18) The Rex Cinema in Wareham’s South Street is the only remaining gas-lit cinema in Britain.

-19) Bridport was famous for growing hemp & flax and the manufacture of high quality rope, twine and fishing nets, producing much of the cordage for the Royal Navy vessels as well as the rope for the hangman’s noose – the expression “to be stabbed with a Bridport Dagger” meant that you were to be hanged with a rope made in the town.
+19) Bridport was famous for growing hemp & flax and the manufacture of high-quality rope, twine and fishing nets.
+Much of the cordage for the Royal Navy vessels was produced there, as well as rope for the hangman’s noose – the expression “to be stabbed with a Bridport Dagger” meant that you were hanged with a rope made in the town.

-20) The West Dorset coastline is so rich in fossils that it has been designated a World Heritage site is better known as the Jurassic Coast
+20) Much of the Dorset coastline is so rich in fossils that it has been designated a UNESCO World Heritage site better known as the Jurassic Coast